 U.S. Bioenergy Statistics

-ERS analysts track U.S. ethanol and biodiesel production, consumption, and trade.
-They also monitor and analyze U.S. bioenergy policy and events that affect the domestic and international biofuel and feedstock markets.
-Additional tables will be added as new series become available.
+ERS analysts track U.S. ethanol and biodiesel/renewable diesel production, consumption, and trade—and monitor and analyze U.S. bioenergy policy and events that affect the domestic and international biofuel and feedstock markets.
+Additional tables may be added when appropriate.

 |Data Set||Last Updated||Next Update|